-3. Adequacy: And third, Federal Rule 23(a)(4) requires that the class representatives' interests be such that they can and will vigorously pursue the class's interests as well as their own.
-See, e.g., Hohman v.
+3. Adequacy: And third, Federal Rule 23(a)(4) requires that the class representatives'

+e.g., Hohman v.
 Packard Instrument Co., 399 F.2d 711 (7th Cir.
 1968).
 The relief that the plaintiffs seek "is not inconsistent in any way with the interests of the members of the class[es]."
 Jones v.
 Blinziner, 536 F. Supp.
 1181, 1190 (N.D.
 Ind.
 1982).
 Much to the contrary, they seek an injunction that will inure to the benefit of all members of the classes and subclasses.
 Likewise, they clearly have a substantial stake in these proceedings that will "insure diligent and thorough prosecution of the litigation."
 Rodriguez v.
 Swank, 318 F. Supp.
 289, 294 (N.D.
 Ill.
-1970), aff'd, 496 F.2d 1110 (7th Cir.
+1970), affd, 496 F.2d 1110 (7th Cir.
 1974).
-The minor plaintiffs, like the members of the class and subclass they seek to represent, all are receiving or wish to receive (as medically indicated) the only evidence-based treatment for their gender dysphoria, in consultation with their doctors and with their parents' consent.
+The minor plaintiffs, like the members of the class and subclass they seek to represent, all are receiving (as medically indicated) the only evidence-based treatment for their gender dysphoria, in consultation with their doctors and with their parents' informed consent.
 The parent plaintiffs, like the members of the class they seek to represent, wish to remain the decisionmakers for their children's health and wellbeing, and not to have that authority stripped from them.
-And the provider plaintiffs, like the members of the class and subclass they seek to represent, wish to continue practicing evidence-based medicine and to uphold their ethical obligations to their patients and their families with respect to continuity of care.
+And the provider plaintiffs, like the members of the class and subclass they seek to represent, wish to continue practicing evidence-based medicine and to uphold their ethical obligations to their patients and their patients' families with respect to continuity of care.